Python for the insurance industry: hx workshop recap

 From the awesome feedback we received from our attendees, we'll certainly be offering this session again in the future.
 We're delighted to help insurers gain the skills required to adopt technology and improve business processes and, ultimately, business results.

-If you'd like to learn more about how hx is leveraging technology to help actuaries build better pricing models with increased efficiency, check out our latest ebook.
-If you'd like to register your interest for a future session, please let us know here.
+If you'd like to learn more about how hx is leveraging technology to help actuaries build better pricing models with increased efficiency, check this resource.
+If you'd like to register your interest for a future session, please let us know here